Being examples and teaching our children how to budget is super important.

 How do you set a budget?

-Creating a budget for the first time can be overwhelming.
+Creating a budget or spending plan for the first time can be overwhelming.

 What’s Your Income?